 All 2018-19 graduates are invited to three events during at the end of the spring term 2019 (University of Pittsburgh Commencement, Pitt Public Health Celebration of Student Awards, and Pitt Public Health Convocation).

-Formal invitations to the Pitt Public Health events are sent to all graduates via U.S. mail and e-mail in mid-March.
+Formal invitations to the Pitt Public Health events were sent to all graduates via U.S. mail and e-mail in mid-March.
 If you don’t think we have your most recent mailing address or the best e-mail address, contact Joanne Pegher.
 Students can stay tuned to the e-mails from the Office of Student Affairs and the web for further information.

 University of Pittsburgh Commencement: Graduate Ceremony